aakashdahake/HYPER-VM-DEPLOYER/README.md

 # HYPER-VM-DEPLOYER

-This tool is developed to create a Hyper V VM using syspreped Windows virtual machine VHDon Hyper-V hypervisor.
+This tool is developed to create a Hyper V VM using syspreped Windows virtual machine VHD on Hyper-V hypervisor.
 It needs the host to be an Hyper V server.

 How to use-